bluenviron/mediamtx/README.md

   --version  print version

 Args:
   [<confpath>]  path to a config file.
 The default is rtsp-simple-server.yml.
-Use 'stdin' to
-                read config from stdin
 ```

 ### Compile and run from source